pcesarperez/Modding-never-changes/Modding never changes.md

 9. Relaunch NMM and check the files are vanished.
 ![NMM FWE plugins](Images/NMM%20FWE%20plugins.png)
 10. Double click on _FWE - FO3 Wanderers Edition - DarnUI Support for FWE 6-02_ and answer _Yes to all_ when asked to overwrite files.
+11. Double click on _Immersive HUD - iHUD - Immersive HUD - Darnified FWE Patch_ and answer _Yes to all_ when asked to overwrite files.
-11. A number of files has been installed, so we need to rearrange our load order.
+12. A number of files has been installed, so we need to rearrange our load order.
 Fire up LOOT and sort the files.
 This should be your load order:
 	* `Fallout 3.esm`
 	* `Anchorage.esm`
 	* `ThePitt.esm`